What is the Black Leadership Programme?

 How do I apply?

-Applications are welcome from black second year undergraduate students who are interested in gaining confidence and becoming resilient leaders.
+Applications are welcome from second year undergraduate students from black heritage who are interested in gaining confidence and becoming resilient leaders.
 The selection panel will look to recruit students from each academic school.

 Applicants must be available to participate between January and July.